ombulabs/blog/_posts/2020-12-10-webpack-vs-sprockets.markdown

 ## jQuery

-Many projects depend on **jQuery** and needs the `$` function available everywhere.
+Many projects depend on **jQuery** and need the `$` function available everywhere.
 The easiest way to handle this is to tell Webpack to expose the `$` and the `jQuery` functions globally.
 To do that, you need to add a plugin setting:

 ```js
 // config/webpack/environment.js